StevenBtw/solvor/docs/algorithms/linear-programming/solve-lp-interior.md

 # solve_lp_interior

 Linear programming using interior point method.
 While simplex walks along edges of the feasible polytope, interior point cuts straight through the middle.
-Think of simplex as taking the stairs, interior point as taking the elevator—different path, same destination.
+Think of simplex as taking the stairs, interior point as taking the elevator, different path, same destination.

 ## When to Use